 Abstract — Decentralization and community-driven development intend to bring public decisions closer to the people, yet elites often capture local institutions.
 One way that local elites capture community-driven development is to limit information about opportunities for citizens to shape group decisions.
 We investigate whether sending citizens targeted and timely information about when and how they can participate in the planning of community-driven development projects increases knowledge, participation, and satisfaction with local institutions.
 We implemented a pre-registered randomized field experiment in partnership with the Uganda Wildlife Authority that involved sending residents in randomly selected villages near Bwindi National Park approximately 60 messages by mobile phone over eight months about how a park-sponsored revenue sharing program worked and how and when residents could participate.
 We do not find evidence that the information increased perceived knowledge, participation, perceived efficacy, or satisfaction with local institutions.
 Exploratory findings suggest that among women, who are often disenfranchised in Ugandan society, the information treatment backfired.
 More positively, we find that reaching more people in a community with information lead to promising results.
 We conclude that informational treatments are unlikely to empower participation on average, unless they are deployed broadly and in ways that promote collective action.

 Preferences for Domestic Action Over International Transfers in Global Climate Policy.
-Journal of Experimental Political Science, conditionally accepted (With Lauren Prather) [ Preprint ]
+Journal of Experimental Political Science, forthcoming (With Lauren Prather) [ Preprint ]

 Abstract — Cost-effective and equitable climate change mitigation requires the transfer of resources from developed to developing countries.
 In two behavioral experiments, we demonstrate that American subjects act according to a strong home preference, by making private donations and writing letters in support of public spending more often for mitigation programs located at home versus those overseas.
 We attempt to overcome the preference to act at home by randomly informing some subjects that foreign programs are more cost-effective than domestic programs.
 Only in the case of private donations is home preference ever mitigated.
 From a separate experimental treatment, we show that the preference against foreign programs is exacerbated when the co-benefits of mitigation programs are made salient.
 Importantly, home preference crosses party lines, indicating that it is a deep-seeded, affective preference.
 These findings highlight significant political obstacles to international cooperation on climate change that relies on transfers.